-(3) (4) Non-GAAP financial measure or contains a non-GAAP financial measure.
-See the Specified Financial Measures Advisory of this MD&A. Net earnings (loss) for all periods in the table above is the same as net earnings (loss) from continuing operations.
+(3) Non-GAAP financial measure or contains a non-GAAP financial measure.
+See the Advisory.
+(4) Net earnings (loss) for all periods in the table above is the same as net earnings (loss) from continuing operations.

 OPERATING AND FINANCIAL RESULTS